postmanlabs/postman-docs/_posts/01_postman/09_monitors/2017-05-04-faqs_monitors.md

 There is no limit to the number of requests, although the total run-time cannot exceed 5 minutes.

-##### **How much data can a monitor send/receive?**
+##### **How much data can a monitor send or receive?**

 There is nearly no limit to the amount of data that can be sent or received per request.
 However, large requests or responses take longer to send and receive.
-As a result be sure that you can do everything within the 5-minute time limit.
+As a result be sure that you can do everything within the 5 minute time limit.

 ##### **How do I troubleshoot problems?**

-You can view the full console output for every monitor run, including any errors that occurred.
-You can also use methods such as `console.log()`, `console.warn()`, etc. to output your own debugging information.
-Learn more about [troubleshooting monitors](/docs/postman/monitors/troubleshooting_monitors){:target="_blank"}.
+You can view the full console output for every monitor run, including any errors.
+You can also use methods, such as `console.log()`, `console.warn()`, and so on to output your own debugging information.
+To learn more about troubleshooting monitors, see [Troubleshooting monitors](/docs/postman/monitors/troubleshooting_monitors){:target="_blank"}.

 ### Security

 ##### **Who can see my Monitors?**

 Monitors have the same permissions as Postman Collections.
 By default, your collections are private, so only you can see the collection and its monitors.
-If you share a collection, then other members of your Postman Pro or Enterprise team will be able to see the collection and its monitors.
-If you grant ``View & Edit`` permissions, then your team members will also be able to add monitors to your collection.
+If you share a collection, then other members of your Postman Pro or Enterprise team can see the collection and its monitors.
+If you grant ``View & Edit`` permissions, then your team members can add monitors to your collection.

-Each collection can have different permissions, so you can choose to have some private, some shared but view-only, and some shared and editable.
+Each collection can have different permissions.
+As a result, you can choose to have some private monitors, some monitors shared, but view-only, and some monitors shared and editable.

 ##### **Can I delete a Monitor?**

-Yes.
 You can delete a monitor at any time.
-Once deleted, all run history for the monitor is deleted as well.
+Once deleted, all run history for the monitor is deleted too.
 If you want _keep_ the history, then you should pause the monitor instead of deleting it.

 ##### **Where do Monitors run?**